About Me

 I am currently teaching at Verdugo Hills High School.
 I am also the adviser to the Technology and Robotics Club.

-I have taught AP Computer Science Principles, Computer Science Discoveries, Exploring Computer Science, Algebra I, Algebra II, Geometry, Math 8, Math 7, CAHSEE prep (long ago), and intervention math courses for grades 7 & 8.
+I have taught AP Computer Science Principles, AP Computer Science A, Computer Science Discoveries, Exploring Computer Science, Algebra I, Algebra II, Geometry, Math 8, Math 7, CAHSEE prep (long ago), and intervention math courses for grades 7 & 8.

 I have a strong belief that computers can open up how we have students interact and collaborate with mathematics inside and outside the classroom.
 My Master's thesis explored the use of Khan Academy at home and how it affects our students.
 Please explore the Teacher Stuff blog on this website to find many of my online interactive lessons and activities.